liatrio/autogov-workflows/README.md

 Also, to avoid additional permissions for online verification the bundle and trusted-root are simply passed as artifacts to [verify attestations without an internet connection](https://docs.github.com/en/actions/security-for-github-actions/using-artifact-attestations/verifying-attestations-offline).

-The following permissions are used for images when used as a blob via the low permissions, or "lp", reusable workflow files:
+The following permissions are used when using the offline blob workflow (`rw-build-blob-offline.yaml`):

 ```yaml
 attest: